Afton, Minnesota by way of Fairbanks, Alaska

 “It’s true!
 The professors in my programs are my academic advisors.
 ‘What’s the topic of your paper?
 What’s the status of your project?
 How do these fit with your academic goals?
 What’s next for you?’
 I am encouraged to focus on how all these pieces fit together.”

 He believes that the interdisciplinary programs foster theory to practice and practice to theory in a constant loop.
 “I learn about pedagogy and psychology in the classroom and take that knowledge to K-12 classrooms in my tutoring internship.
-I speak with teachers and principles about curriculum design and how it is affected by state-mandated assessment testing.
+I speak with teachers and principals about curriculum design and how it is affected by state-mandated assessment testing.
 I bring that knowledge back to the classroom for discussion.
 My group seminars on how theories are practically applied and the theory to practice loops back out to my internship.”

 “I’m pretty close to graduating and I feel as though I’m at an all-time peak with how I feel about myself, my education, how I feel about Evergreen in general.
 Things are clicking for me.
 So, now I feel a little sad about leaving.
 But, I also feel prepared for the future.”